luohuidong/vscode-extension-pack-web-development/README.md

 ## Development Workflow

-- modify package.json `extensionPack` field.
+1. modify package.json `extensionPack` field.
-- modify CHANGELOG.md
+1. modify CHANGELOG.md
-- modify package.json `version` field.
+1. modify README.md Extensions Included section.
-- modify README.md Extensions Included section.
+1. use `pnpm version` to modify the package.json `version` field.
-- use `vsce package` to create a .vsix file.
+1. use `vsce package` to create a .vsix file.
-- use `vsce publish` to publish the extension pack to the marketplace.
+1. use `vsce publish` to publish the extension pack to the marketplace.